 with sanctions for the ones they'd already opened." answered Ivan.

 "They violated a Council order!
 Look around you!”

-each other for a few seconds, then Ivan looked away.
+for a few seconds, then Ivan looked away.
 "Look, Mac," he said.
 "It's nothing personal, OK.
-I just can't do this
+I just can't

 The silence stretched for minutes, then an hour.
 Mac fingered the controls; Ivan leaned against the canopy, eyes closed.

 Just as Mac opened his mouth to break the silence, to make it up somehow, the receiver in his mastoid crackled.

 "Dustoff, this is Apache.
 Require immediate firemission and dustoff.
 We are under heavy small

 "Apache, this is Dustoff," said Mac, the implant picking up his voice and activating the Intruders transmitter.

 "On our way.
 Transmit coordinates and recognition code."

 Mac closed the canopy and picked up his helmet.
 He looked at Ivan.
 "You OK?" he asked.